Carnaval (Schumann)

 Carnaval, Op.
 9, is a work by Robert Schumann for piano solo, written in 1834–1835 and subtitled Scènes mignonnes sur quatre notes (Little Scenes on Four Notes).
 It consists of 21 short pieces representing masked revelers at Carnival, a festival before Lent.
 Schumann gives musical expression to himself, his friends and colleagues, and characters from improvised Italian comedy (commedia dell'arte).
 He dedicated the work to the violinist Karol Lipiński.

+The work depicts Pierrot and Arlequin, two Zanni characters from commedia dell'arte.
+They were typically depicted as astute servants and tricksters.
+The Zanni came from the countryside and represented the typical "dispossessed immigrant worker".

 Background

 Carnaval had its origin in a set of variations on a Sehnsuchtswalzer by Franz Schubert, whose music Schumann had discovered only in 1827.
 The catalyst for writing the variations may have been a work for piano and orchestra by Schumann's close friend Ludwig Schuncke, a set of variations on the same Schubert theme.
 Schumann felt that Schuncke's heroic treatment was an inappropriate reflection of the tender nature of the Schubert piece, so he set out to approach his variations in a more intimate way, working on them in 1833 and 1834.

 Schumann's work was never completed, however, and Schuncke died in December 1834, but he did re-use the opening 24 measures for the opening of Carnaval.
 Pianist Andreas Boyde has since reconstructed the original set of variations from Schumann's manuscript (published by Hofmeister Musikverlag), premiered this reconstruction in New York and recorded it for Athene Records.
 Romanian pianist Herbert Schuch has also recorded this reconstruction, with his own editorial emendations, for the Oehms Classics label.

 The 21 pieces are connected by a recurring motif.
 The four notes are encoded puzzles, and Schumann predicted that "deciphering my masked ball will be a real game for you."
 In each section of Carnaval there appears one or both of two series of musical notes.
 These are musical cryptograms, as follows: